Urban-Analytics/RAMP-UA/README.md

 [![codecov](https://codecov.io/gh/Urban-Analytics/RAMP-UA/branch/master/graph/badge.svg)](https://codecov.io/gh/Urban-Analytics/RAMP-UA)
 # RAMP-UA and EcoTwins integration

-This is branch is a first draft of the scaling up of the RAMP Urban Analytics project to a national level.
-It takes the project workflow and aims at making it run on other UK regions (in the current project only Devon is implemented, see issue https://github.com/Urban-Analytics/RAMP-UA/issues/254).
+This branch is a first draft of the scaling up of the RAMP Urban Analytics project to a national level.
+It takes the project workflow as it is now and aims at making it run on other UK regions (in the current project only Devon is implemented, see issue https://github.com/Urban-Analytics/RAMP-UA/issues/254).
 To do so, few steps are to be taken:
 - reshuffling of parts of the data and files (folders structure)
 - removing some hard-coded parts
-- probable re-organizing the project workflow, ie separating the data download from the rest of the model, which itself shall be separated into a preparatory phase and a actual running phase [more on this to come, @HSalat responsible for this part].
+- some probable re-organizing the project workflow, ie separating the data download from the rest of the model, which itself shall be separated into a preparatory phase and a actual running phase [more on this to come, @HSalat responsible for this part].

-In this version, the model currently has been checked only against the OpenCL implementation of the RAMP-UA project (see #TO_DO list), but potentially could run on two ways:
+In this version, the model currently has been checked only against the OpenCL implementation of the RAMP-UA project (see #TO_DO list), but potentially could run in two ways:
 1. Python / R implementation, found in [microsim/microsim_model.py](./microsim/microsim_model.py)
 2. High performance OpenCL implementation, which can run on both CPU and GPU, which is found in the [microsim/opencl](./microsim/opencl) folder.

 Further documentation on the OpenCL model can be found at [microsim/opencl/doc](./microsim/opencl/doc)